-Research and Analysis by Kelly A. Olsen
+Research & Analysis by Kelly A. Olsen

 Over the past several years, a number of policymakers have proposed creating national individual accounts (IAs) for retirement whose assets would be individually owned and directed among investment options.
 Some proposals would create an IA program outside Social Security; others would integrate IAs into the Social Security program itself.
 All IA proposals, however, would entail administrative functions, costs, and considerations.
 Identifying and recognizing those administrative elements are important steps in assessing the desirability, feasibility, and optimal design of IAs.